jylisadoney/intro-excel-2/4-record.md

 ## [Helpful hints about macros](#helpful-hints-about-macros)
 * Use `relative references`
 * Click on cell `A1` before you `start and stop` recording
-* Create `unique` macros names
+* Create `unique` macros names that are recognizable
-  * Use numbers to create an ordered list of tasks
-  * Ensure that names are descriptive
+  * Add a description to the description field
 * Record `separate macros` for each task

 ## More Help